SheyiB/Go-Notes/readme.md

 - It also features the Goformatter, and a testing framework
 - Finally it's open source

 - I had issues setting up Go on my Kali Linux.
-I'll try again tomorrow
+I'll try again tomorrow ...update, I go it!
+Thanks to Maxat Akbanov on Hashnode

+- So with that being done, I printed my first `Jesus is Lord`, more like your typical "Hello world".
+I used fmt.
+I imported the `fmt` package and called it in what looked like a function and there was this package main at the top.
+Println is what was used to print the message.
+This language seems to combine a bit of java and c++ syntax, maybe just java sha.
+I ran it using `go run .`

+- Forgot to add, before creating a `hello.go` file i ran `go mod init example/hello` to set up the module file which is like the package.json file, if you're coming from javascript

+- I'm so gassed 🕺️🕺️🕺️🕺️🥳️🥳️🥳️!!!
+Goodnight guys

 ### Day 2 (April 2, 2024)